 This often happens.
-A person receives a notice of claim and just does nothing.
-If that happened to Lois, she would have to go back to the small claims court registry after the time limit for Norman's reply had passed.
+A person receives a notice of claim and does nothing.
+If that happened to Lois, she would have to go back to the small claims court registry after the time limit was reached for Norman to reply.
 If she could prove that Norman had been properly served with the papers, she would get an order for payment against Norman for the amount she was claiming and pay the filing fee for this order.
 This is called a default order.
-She could then enforce that order just as if it had been made by a judge following a trial.
+She could then enforce that order as if it had been made by a judge following a trial.

 What will it cost me for my case?

-That will depend on how you handle your case, how the defendant responds to your claim and how you choose to proceed if you win your case.
+Costs depend on how you handle your case, how the defendant responds to your claim and how you choose to proceed if you win your case.
 There are fees set by the small claims rules for registry services and sheriff services.
-You can review the list of the fees in the small claims rules at the court registry or online.
+You can review the list of the fees online by reading the small claims rules on the BC Laws website.

 In addition to the set fees, there may be expenses and interest added on to the total owing.
 If any costs are to be added to anyone's case, the judge or registry staff will make the decision.
 In most situations, the fees and expenses can be added to the total amount the unsuccessful party has to pay.
 This means the costs the defendant had to pay may be charged against the claimant if the defendant is successful with a counterclaim.

-If you do end up hiring a lawyer to represent you, the fees you pay to the lawyer can't be added to your judgment.
-Anyone who cannot afford the registry fees may make an application to the registrar to be exempted from paying the fees.
+If you hire a lawyer to represent you, the fees you pay to the lawyer cannot be added to your judgment.
+If you cannot afford the registry fees, you may make an application to the registrar to be exempted from paying the fees.

 If I win my case, am I guaranteed to get my money?

 Unfortunately, no. The court can give you tools you can use to collect your money - such as a payment hearing or a garnishing order.
 In the most extreme cases, when someone deliberately ignores a court order, a judge can send a debtor to jail.
 But some people will not pay and some cannot.
 It is frustrating to spend time and money to prove a claim in court and then still be unable to collect what is owing to you.
-If you are thinking about making a claim in small claims court - or in any court, for that matter - you should first consider what your chances are of collecting, if you should win.
+If you you want to make a claim in small claims court, or in any court, for that matter, you should first consider what your chances are of collecting if you win.

 What if I don't like the judge's decision?

 A small claims court decision can be appealed to the Supreme Court.
-But an appeal will cost money, take time and the result might not be any different.
+An appeal will cost additional money, take time and the result may not be any different.